gregwmcgee/hello-world/README.md

 # hello-world
-Github for Free Code Camp
+I'm setting up a Github for my new endeavor on Free Code Camp